Sonukr/react-gitbook/lectures/01-react/05_jsx.md

 ### Challenge: Greet the day!
 In your component, return multiple lines.
 Instead of just the Hello World! header, also add a line below it that would print out "It is time for tea." in an h3.

 > Hint: Remember, the return statement in `render` can only return one DOM element.
-You can, however, place multiple elements within a parent DOM element.*
+You can, however, place multiple elements within a parent `div` element.*

-You can check your solution here.
+You can check your solution [here](https://git.generalassemb.ly/education-product/module-fe-framework-react/tree/master/exercise-solutions/jsx-hello-world).